RosettaCommons/documentation/internal_documentation/Internal-Documentation.md

 - [[SetTorsion]] -- updated with new functionality; documentation needs to be written
 - [[GeneralizedKIC]] -- documentation incomplete

-## Pilot Apps Documentation
+## Pilot Apps + Code Documentation

-This is documentation for not-yet-released applications.
+This is documentation for not-yet-released applications and code frameworks.

 - [[multi-residue-ligand-dock]] - Docking of multiple ligand residues